EthanPeters96/FlavorWave/README.md

 6. The site has now been deployed, please note that this process may take a few minutes before the site goes live.

 ### Local Development

-The local development section gives instructions on how someone else could make a copy of your project to play with on their local machine.
-This section will get more complex in the later projects, and can be a great reference to yourself if you forget how to do this.

 #### How to Fork